rlucioni/recipes/recipes/food/banana-nut-muffins.md

 - 1/3 cup vegetable oil
 - 1 teaspoon vanilla
 - 1/2 cup chopped walnuts
+- 1/2 cup chopped dried apricots

 ## Instructions

 1. Preheat oven to 375&deg;F. Line a muffin tin with baking cups.
 2. Whisk together flour, baking soda, baking powder, and salt in a large bowl.
 3. Mash bananas in a separate bowl.
-Add in sugar, egg, vegetable oil, and vanilla.
+Mix in sugar, egg, vegetable oil, vanilla, and dried apricots.
 4. Fold banana mixture into the flour mixture.
 Add in walnuts when halfway combined.
-5. Scoop into baking cups and bake for 20 minutes.
+5. Scoop into baking cups and bake until golden brown and toothpick comes out clean, about 20 minutes.
 Rotate halfway through.

-Cool to room temperature on cooling rack.
-Store at room temperature in air-tight container.
+Let cool before eating.